Invaders from the Romans legions, the Anglo-Saxons, the Vikings, the French, and the Germans have all tried.

 The raids continued for another four years with the Vikings establishing camps over the winter months and it was not until 896 did the Vikings finally abandon their attempts at permanent settlement and returned to Northern France.

 Local legend has it that in1066 William the Conqueror initially attempted to land near New Romney, but was seen off by the hardy locals.
-The tale has a kernel of truth as it seems that some of William's men did disembark at New Romney by mistake and were rebuffed, but it was a small scale engagement.
+The tale has a kernel of truth as it seems that some of William's men did disembark at New Romney by mistake and were rebuffed, but it was a small-scale engagement.
+Source

 It is also said that after the battle of Hastings, William the Conqueror, on his march to London, William heard that the men of a nearby coastal town called Romney were attacking his ships.
 He immediately ordered a contingent of his soldiers to go and sack the town.
 With Romney now subdued he could keep his forces within easy reach of his ships and happily continue on his journey.